 Brown University's Humanities Initiative was launched in 2010 as a collaboration between the Cogut Institute for the Humanities and the Office of the President.
-A major and long-term investment in the humanities, the initiative brings to the center of the university's priorities the agendas of curation and innovation that have defined the Cogut Institute's core principles, programs, and goals since its inception in 2005.
-These include the productive tensions and strong dialogues between disciplinary and department-based scholarship on the one hand, and multi-disciplinary, problem based scholarship on the other; between the work of the humanities and the related work of the social and natural sciences; between the university and global civil society as participants in and analysts and ameliorators of human experience.
+A major and long-term investment in the humanities, the initiative advances the productive dialogues between disciplinary and department-based scholarship on the one hand, and cross-disciplinary, problem-based scholarship on the other, and between the work of the humanities and the related work of the social and natural sciences.